Experience-Monks/touches/README.md

 #### `emitter.disable()`

 Disables the events associated with this emitter by removing them from the DOM element.
+Returns the emitter for chaining.

 #### `emitter.enable()`

 Enables the events associated with this emitter by adding them to the DOM element.
 The emitter is enabled by default.
+Returns the emitter for chaining.

 #### `emitter.target`